MiDevopsEngineer/Implementing-wordpress-website-with-LVM-storage-management/project.md

 3. Open up the Linux terminal to begin configuration.
 Run `lsblk` command to inspect what block devices are attached to the server.Their names are xvdf, xvdh, xvdg.
 ![lsblk output](./images/4.PNG)
-To inspact that all devices in Linux reside in /dev/ directory, run `ls /dev/`
+To inspect that all devices in Linux reside in /dev/ directory, run `ls /dev/`
 ![lsblk output](./images/5.PNG)

 4. Use `df -h` command to see all mounts and free space on your server.